Fuzail-Raza/pet_track/README.md

 ## Contact

-For any queries, please contact [your-email@example.com].
+For any queries, please contact [fuzailraza161@gmail.com].

 ---

 Enjoy using **Pettify** and keep your pets safe and happy! 🐾

 ---

-Replace `your-username` with your actual GitHub username and `your-email@example.com` with your actual contact email.
-Make sure you have set up the Firebase project and obtained the necessary API keys before running the app.